Read more

 Photo: Kat Goduco

-“Thanks to Braven, I’m career ready.
+“Thanks to Braven and Spelman College, I’m career ready.
 The Accelerator course helped me hone my leadership skills and polish my resume, and the Capstone Challenge project ignited my problem solving skills.
-Now, my LinkedIn network, built with Braven’s guidance, connects me to industry leaders and fellow Spelmanites, propelling me towards a fulfilling future.
+Now, my LinkedIn network connects me to industry leaders and fellow Spelmanites, propelling me towards a fulfilling future."

 Braven fellow Hannah Baumgardner